SruthiVelpula/Mini_prooject2/README.md

 # Social Distancing Detection using Pose Estimation (Jetson Nano)
-This project implements a real-time social distancing detection system using the NVIDIA Jetson Nano and the jetson-inference library.
-It uses pose estimation (poseNet) to detect people in a video stream, compute distances between individuals, identify violations, and generate structured logs for further analysis.
+This project is part of the Applied AI – Jetson AI Lab and focuses on building a real-time social distancing detection system using NVIDIA’s Jetson Nano and the jetson-inference poseNet model.The system detects humans, extracts keypoints, computes distances between people, and flags violations when individuals are too close to each other.
 # Features
 Real-time pose estimation powered by poseNet Center-point extraction for each detected person